icnocop/flare-lang.github.io/language-reference.md

   Examples: `12.34`, `-42.0`, `1.2e-3`.
 * String: An immutable sequence of Unicode scalars encoded as UTF-8.
 Examples:
   `"foo"`, `"\tbar"`, `"b\u000061z"`.
-* Module: A loaded module.
-Typically referred to by a module path such as `Core::IO`.
-Module values behave similarly to records with immutable fields.
+* Module: A module path.
+Typically referred to by a module path expression such as `Core::IO`.
+Module values are functionally similar to records containing only immutable fields.
 * Function: A callable function as a value.
 Carries information such as its originating module, name (if any), and arity.
 Example: `fn(x) => x * x`.
 * Record: Similar to objects in other languages, a record is a collection of